Netafim: Ownership

 In 1973, Netafim brought in its first partner, Kibbutz Magal, based in the Sharon region, and then added a second partner, Kibbutz Yiftach, based in the Upper Galilee region, in 1978.
 Netafim Hatzerim, Magal and Yiftach merged to create Netafim (ACS) Ltd in 1998.
 In 2006, Markstone Capital Partners Group and Tene Investment Funds acquired a share of Netafim.
 In 2011, the European private equity fund Permira acquired a majority (61%) stake in Netafim, with Kibbutz Hatzerim holding 33% and Kibbutz Magal holding 6%.
 In 2017, these owners sold 80% of Netafim to Mexichem, with Kibbutz Hatzerim retaining 20%.

+As of February 2026, Netafim is an 80%-owned subsidiary of Orbia (formerly Mexichem) and operates within Orbia’s Precision Agriculture business group.

+Potential acquisition by Dayu Conserving Water Group (2026)

+In early 2026, media reports indicated that Orbia was in negotiations concerning a potential sale of a controlling stake in Netafim to a consortium led by Haoyu Wang, chairman of Dayu Conserving Water Group.
+According to Globes, Wang, a Chinese businessman, had joined forces with the Hopu investment fund in discussions to acquire control of the company from Orbia, which holds 80% of Netafim’s shares; Kibbutz Hatzerim retains the remaining 20%.
+The reports suggested a valuation of approximately $1.4 billion for the transaction and noted that Wang had visited Israel and met with Netafim management as part of the ongoing discussions.
+The Globes also reported that previous negotiations with the Israeli private equity fund Fortissimo had stalled before talks with Wang’s group began.

+As of February 2026, the proposed sale had not been completed.
+The reports stated that regulatory review, including potential U.S. approval due to Netafim’s operations in the United States, could influence the outcome of any transfer of control.

+Dayu Conserving Water Group is a Chinese irrigation company listed on the Shenzhen Stock Exchange.
+Calcalist characterised Wang’s bid as being financed from his personal capital, with the possibility of future integration with Dayu, and noted that Orbia might retain a minority stake after any sale.

 Products

 Netafim produces drip irrigation systems and other water technologies intended to increase yields and improve crop production while preserving quality and quantity of water and soil fertility.
 The company products are designed to provide solutions in the areas of efficient irrigation, control and agronomy for a range of field crops, orchards and vineyards grown under varied topographic and climatic conditions throughout the world.
 At present Netafim is developing ecological solutions for producing fuel from alternative sources.
 Concurrently, Netafim is launching a low pressure irrigation system that offers a solution for areas where water pressure and/or electrical infrastructure do not permit using high pressure systems.
 This development will facilitate introduction of the drip irrigation systems into additional agricultural areas.